azsk/DevOpsKit-docs/08-Advanced-Features/Readme.md

 Now to track compliance progress on your subscription you can place 'markers/comments' on controls, these markers will be persisted on your subscription.
 Anyone across your subscription can read those comments later by running GSS/GRS/GCS cmd with an extra switch "-IncludeUserComments".

-> **Note:** This feature will be disabled by default for your subscrition .
+> **Note:** This feature will be disabled by default for your subscription .
 To enable this, Please run following command:
 >```PowerShell
->    Get-AzSKAzureServicesSecurityStatus -SubscriptionId <Your SubscriptionId> -IncludeUserComments
+>    Set-AzSKUserPreference -PersistScanReportInSubscription
 >```

 #### How to update user comments?